Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on the nature of your Mesquite, TX business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-This deduction can be made in two ways:
+Depending on your business activities in Mesquite, TX, both you and your employees could use a company vehicle and deduct the associated costs.
+There are two options for claiming this deduction:

 - Consider Fringe Benefits For Your Employees —